Avoid Probate by Funding Your Living Trust

 - Lots of land or farmland

-Many times, your real estate or estate planning attorney will help you take care of transferring your real estate when you make your living trust.
+Many times, your property or estate planning attorney will help you take care of transferring your property when you make your living trust.
 However, it is important to personally keep an inventory of your properties and make sure they are transferred to your trust.
 This will keep your beneficiaries out of probate court and protect your properties well into the future.

 Transfer Personal Property

-Personal property includes most other assets besides your real estate.
+Personal property includes most other assets besides your property.
 Some of your personal property may be titled, which includes property that has a title document such as automobiles, RVs and ATVs, boats, and other vehicles.
 Other personal property is untitled, such as family heirlooms, furniture, and clothing.